bitquarkcoin/node-bitquark/README.md

 </td></tr>
 <tr>
 <td> getreceivedbyaddress </td>
-<td> [quarkbaraddress] [minconf=1] </td>
+<td> [bitquarkaddress] [minconf=1] </td>
-<td> Returns the total amount received by <quarkbaraddress< in transactions with at least [minconf] confirmations.
+<td> Returns the total amount received by <bitquarkaddress< in transactions with at least [minconf] confirmations.
 While some might consider this obvious, value reported by this only considers *receiving* transactions.
 It does not check payments that have been made *from* this address.
 In other words, this is not "getaddressbalance".
 Works only for addresses in the local wallet, external addresses will always show 0. </td>
 <td> N
 </td></tr>
 <tr>